Mbappe has already decided to leave PSG amid Real Madrid links, says Rami | Goal.com

 Mbappe has already decided to leave PSG amid Real Madrid links, says Rami

-Kylian Mbappe's days as a Paris Saint-Germain player are numbered, according to the striker's ex-France team-mate Adil Rami.
+Kylian Mbappe's days as a Paris Saint-Germain player are numbered, according to the striker's former France team-mate Adil Rami.

 The 21-year-old has been repeatedly linked with Real Madrid, while Premier League champions Liverpool have also been touted as having an interest in his future.